SamuelSwartzberg/flashcardifying_text_temp/inf.md

-rust allows the creation of custom compile-time feature flags that may be used in the conditional compilaton of code via compiler options. rust has two types of pragmas to specify a set of compiler conditions that must be met: attributes and macros, both indicated by cfg. in rust, you specify custom compile-time feature flags in a [features] section of your Cargo.toml in the [features] section of your Cargo.toml, each key specifies a feature, and takes an array of crates to optionally require. custom compile-time feature flags are refered to in `cfg` by the <cfg-name> feature compile-time feature flags are enabled by cargo build --features "<featurename>" any cfg condition is enabled by --cfg "featurename"
+rust allows the creation of custom compile-time feature flags that may be used in the conditional compilaton of code via compiler options. rust has two types of pragmas to specify a set of compiler conditions that must be met: attributes and macros, both indicated by cfg. in rust, you specify custom compile-time feature flags in a [features] section of your Cargo.toml in the [features] section of your Cargo.toml, each key specifies a feature, and takes an array of crates or other features to optionally require. you can activate a feature for an external crate by referring to it within the features array that is part of the table defining the dependency. custom compile-time feature flags are refered to in `cfg` by the <cfg-name> feature compile-time feature flags are enabled by cargo build --features "<featurename>" any cfg condition is enabled by --cfg "featurename"